Alfresco/alfresco-keycloak-theme/README.md

 This is a candidate to include in the Alfresco Identity Service.

 Internationalization needs to be added as well as message handling.

+## More Information

+If you want to learn more about how to customize Keycloak themes, go [here](https://www.keycloak.org/docs/3.4/server_development/#_themes).